Science in the Qur’an?

 How can the “heaven” as we understand it today be “opened”?
 Only physical, solid things open up.
 But the ancient Bedouins thought that the sky is exactly such a solid piece, so “opening it up” was a sensible thought in their minds.
 However, why does Allah — if he is the true author of the Qur’an, according to theory #1 — keep speaking in ways that today would make little children laugh?

 However, no matter which theory is correct (#1 or #2), you must admit that somebody is speaking nonsense in your book; somebody is saying sometimes false things (heaven as a canopy withheld by Allah so it doesn’t fall, rolled up like a scroll), sometimes laughably stupid things (Sun sets in a muddy spring on Earth).
+In other words, someone wrote rubbish.
 This conclusion is independent of the question of who the author of the Qur’an is.

 1.5.2 The confusion about what Day and Night is